Inflammatory diseases in women. Causes of inflammation of the appendages

 Prevention

-The basis of all preventive measures for inflammatory processes in gynecology was, is and will be a regular examination by a gynecologist.
+The basis of all preventive measures for inflammatory processes in gynecology was, is and will be regular examination by a gynecologist.
 Regularity should be twice a year, at least.

 In addition, of course, the following factors are important: